logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/custom_domain_name.md

 ## Auto registration with Amazon Route 53

 It is quite common for organizations in AWS to use Route 53 for DNS or for hosted zones.
-You can configure a cluster in _hopsworks.ai_ to execute some custom initialization script **before** any other action.
+You can configure a cluster in [managed.hopsworks.ai](https://managed.hopsworks.ai) to execute some custom initialization script **before** any other action.
 This script will be executed on all nodes of the cluster.